Here's the buzz around IGNITION -- and why you shouldn't miss Business Insider's flagship conference

-1. Business Insider provides its readers with what they need to know through fast and smart content.
-That is exactly what you’ll get from IGNITION.
+1. Business Insider is known for providing readers with what they need to know through fast and smart content.
+That’s exactly what you’ll get from our packed agenda.
 Experience unscripted interviews, panels, presentations, fireside chats, and cool demos.
-There is always something new and interesting to hear at IGNITION.
+There’s always something new and interesting to hear at IGNITION.

-2. IGNITION attracts top industry influencers to speak.
-This year you will hear from CEOs and other high-level executives of major companies ranging from Airbnb to AOL, IAC, WeWork, IBM, Adobe, Clear Channel, MasterCard, and many more.
-You won’t forget the session with New York City teenagers dishing about their real-world media-consumption habits.
-Harry Potter fans, take note: Susan Jurevics, the CEO of Pottermore, is speaking this year.
-IGNITION is your chance to get insight from the biggest names in the industry into the topics on everyone’s mind, including virtual reality, mobile, video, AI, fintech, and more.
+2. IGNITION attracts top industry influencers to speak at our event.
+From CEO and high-level executives of major companies to YouTube sensations — Jeff Immelt, Maurice Lévy, Carolyn Everson, and Smosh — this is your chance to hear from the biggest names in the industry.

-3. With hundreds of innovation leaders under one roof, IGNITION is a fantastic opportunity for networking through extended breakfasts and lunches, sponsored workshops, and, of course, cocktail receptions.
+3. With hundreds of innovation leaders under one roof, IGNITION is a fantastic opportunity for networking.

-4. One ticket, three days, 80+ speakers, 750+ attendees, and unlimited access to learning all things digital!
+4. One ticket, two days, 65-plus speakers, 750-plus attendees, and unlimited access to learning all things digital — set yourself apart by becoming a thought leader at IGNITION 2015.

 Who should attend?